 Harbours around the world are adding restrictions requiring greener operations to reduce emissions significantly.
 Tugs typically operate in or close to harbours.
-This makes it particularly important for them to adapt green technology.
+This makes it particularly vital for them to adapt greener technology.

 Using energy storage on board tugs makes lowering emissions possible.
-Corvus Energy supplies energy storage solutions to both hybrid and zero-emissions tugs.
+Corvus Energy supplies energy storage solutions to both fully electric, zero-emissions and hybrid tugboats.

-Depending on battery size and operational profile, you can typically reduce fuel consumption and emissions by 30-60%, in addition to reducing maintenance costs and increased safety.
+Battery-powered vessel operations produce zero emissions and require zero fuel.
+Depending on battery size and the vessel operational profile, hybrid-powered tugs can typically reduce fuel consumption and emissions by 30-60% compared to traditional, diesel-powered tugboats.

 Other benefits of hybrid propulsion